-The last two years of operating under these strengthened transparency laws have marked the start of a new era for Illinois.
-I am encouraged by the progress we have made and remain committed to continuing our work to help restore the public's confidence in government.
+As these facts and figures detail, the first three years under the new sunshine laws have put Illinois on a path toward increased transparency.
+I am encouraged by the progress we have made, and I remain committed to continuing our work to help restore the public's confidence in government.